gradosevic/ag-custom-admin/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.2.3 =
+Fixed 'White screen of death' bug, and few other improvements.
+Added colorizer options for widgets.
+Added support for changing admin bar logo with custom image.

 = 1.2.2 =
 Added demo Colorizer for adding custom colors in admin and login pages.
 Fixed bug for slow computers, default settings should not be visible before custom settings.
 Added support for excluding administrator from settings.
 Added option for removing icons from admin menu buttons.